elk-audio/elkpy/README.md

 ### Prerequisites ###

-To use this wrapper, [python3.6](https://www.python.org/downloads/) or greater need to be installed, together with the `grpcio-tools` Python package.
+To use this wrapper, [python3.6](https://www.python.org/downloads/) or greater needs to be installed, together with the `grpcio-tools` Python package.
 Both are installed by default in the development releases of Elk for the various supported architectures.

 ### Installation ###

+If you are running your python program on a device running Elk Audio OS, the latest `elkpy` should already be installed.

-The latest version of `elkpy` should be installed on your Elk device.
-If you want to use it from another system you can either copy the module folder to the directory from where it should be used or install it locally with `pip3 install -e elkpy` or similar.
+But, if you use elkpy on another system, e.g. macOS, you can either copy the module folder to the directory where it will be used, or install it locally with `pip3 install -e elkpy` or similar.

 ### Usage ###